4GeeksAcademy/master-python-programming-exercises/exercises/37-validity-of-password/README.md

 ## 📝 Instructions:

-A website requires the users to input username and password to register.
+A website requires the users to input a username and password to register.
 Write a function named `valid_password()` to check the validity of password input by users.
 Following are the criteria for checking the password:

 1. At least 1 letter between [a-z].
 2. At least 1 number between [0-9].